johndev4/pythra/README.md

 **SPANISH:**

-Create a file `hola_mundo.pes` with the following spanish script
+Create a file `hola_mundo.puta` with the following spanish script

 ```python
 def holaMundo():